 Use the tabs above to navigate through the guide.

-A 8-10 page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must use and cite at least 6 sources (including at least 2 academic journal articles, 2 secondary source books, and 2 primary sources) using MLA, Chicago, or Turabian Style.
+A six page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must use and cite at least four sources (including at least one encyclopedia article, at least one academic journal article, and at least two primary sources) using MLA or Chicago style.

 Research takes time!
 Avoid waiting until the last minute.